 I don’t agree with everything Duchin says, but I strongly suspect that I’ll agree with her more and more as I continue to mull over her point of view.
 Near the heart of my difficulty with Duchin’s essay is my knot of complicated feelings about Richard Feynman.
 I loved his two autobiographical books “Surely You’re Joking, Mr. Feynman!” and “What Do You Care What Other People Think?” when I was a teenager, and I still love many of his ideas about science and science education.
 I was especially taken with Feynman’s description of how abandoning his desire to live up to people’s expectations freed him to do his best work, and his prescription for success: “Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.”
 And also: “What do you care what other people think?”
 This advice worked pretty well for me in my mathematical career.

 But Duchin makes me ask, for whom does Feynman’s advice work well?
 Who in our culture is forgiven for putting aside personal relationships in the name of single-minded pursuit of truth?
 Who is permitted to be a joker?
-And who in our culture is steered, from an early age, toward an excruciating attunement to what other people think?
+And, on the other hand, who in our culture is taught from an early age to care what other people think?

 As Duchin writes: